tjrbrom/aws_dev_notes/README.md

 ---
 # Step Functions

-Step Functions is a fully managed service provided by AWS that allows you to model and execute workflows as state machines.
-Workflows can be modeled using JSON, and Step Functions provides visualization and monitoring capabilities.
+Step Functions is an AWS service that enables you to model workflows as state machines.
+Workflows are written in JSON and provide visualization and history tracking capabilities.

-### Tasks
+Key Features of Step Functions:

-Step Functions supports a variety of tasks that can be included in your workflows.
-These tasks can invoke Lambda functions, run batch jobs, execute ECS tasks, insert data into a database, publish messages to SNS, or even launch another Step Function.
-Additionally, you can run Activities, which are external processes or services that perform work and return results back to the Step Function.
+- **Tasks**: Step Functions supports various tasks such as invoking a Lambda function, running a batch job, executing an ECS task, inserting data into a database, publishing to SNS, or launching another Step Function.
+Activities can also be used to poll external processes and return results to the Step Function.

-### States
+- **States**: Step Functions provides different states for workflow definition, including choice, fail or succeed, pass, wait, map, and parallel.
+Each state represents a specific action or decision within the workflow.

-Step Functions provide various states that can be used in your workflows.
-These states include choice, fail or succeed, pass, wait, map, and parallel.
-You can also use retry and catch to handle errors.
-Errors can be categorized into different types such as States.ALL, States.Timeout, States.TaskFailed, and States.Permissions.
+- **Error Handling**: Step Functions allows you to handle errors using retry and catch mechanisms.
+You can define retry conditions and specify how to handle different types of errors, including predefined error states like States.ALL, States.Timeout, States.TaskFailed, and States.Permissions.

-### Standard Workflows
+Standard Workflows:

-Standard workflows in Step Functions have a maximum duration of 1 year.
-They support an execution start rate of over 2,000 per second and a state transition rate of over 4,000 per second per account.
-Pricing is based on the number of state transitions.
-Execution history can be listed and described using Step Functions APIs and can be inspected using CloudWatch.
-Standard workflows provide exactly-once workflow execution.
+- Maximum duration of 1 year
+- Supports execution start rate of over 2,000 per second
+- Supports state transition rate of over 4,000 per second per account
+- Priced per state transition
+- Execution history can be listed and described using Step Functions APIs and inspected using CloudWatch
+- Provides exactly-once workflow execution

-### Express Workflows
+Express Workflows:

-Express workflows in Step Functions have a maximum duration of 5 minutes.
-They support an execution start rate of over 100,000 per second and have nearly unlimited state transitions.
-Pricing for express workflows is based on the number of executions, duration, and memory consumption.
-Execution details can be inspected through CloudWatch.
-Express workflows provide at-least-once workflow execution.

-Step Functions is a powerful service that allows you to orchestrate and coordinate complex workflows.
-It provides reliability, scalability, and monitoring capabilities for your workflows.
+- Maximum duration of 5 minutes
+- Supports execution start rate of over 100,000 per second
+- Nearly unlimited state transition rate
+- Priced based on the number of executions, duration, and memory consumption
+- Execution monitoring can be done through CloudWatch
+- Provides at-least-once workflow execution

+Step Functions offers a way to model and manage workflows as state machines, providing flexibility, error handling, and different workflow modes to meet various requirements.

 ---
 # AppSync

-AppSync is a managed service provided by AWS that enables you to build and deploy GraphQL APIs.
-It allows you to include data from multiple sources and provides real-time data retrieval capabilities using WebSocket or MQTT protocols.
+AppSync is a managed service provided by AWS that allows you to build scalable applications using GraphQL.
+It provides the following features:

-### Features

-- **Managed service:** AppSync is a fully managed service that takes care of the infrastructure and scaling for you, allowing you to focus on building your GraphQL API.

-- **GraphQL:** AppSync uses the GraphQL query language to define your API schema and interact with your data sources.
-GraphQL provides a flexible and efficient way to fetch data and allows clients to specify exactly what data they need.
+- **GraphQL**: AppSync uses the GraphQL query language to define the API schema and interact with the data sources.
+GraphQL enables clients to specify their specific data requirements.

-- **Multiple data sources:** AppSync can integrate with various data sources such as DynamoDB, RDS, Lambda, Elasticsearch, and more.
-You can combine data from multiple sources and define resolvers to fetch the data and respond to client queries.
+- **Data Sources**: AppSync integrates with multiple data sources, such as DynamoDB, Lambda, RDS, and HTTP endpoints.
+These sources provide the data that AppSync resolves and returns in response to GraphQL queries.

+- **Schema**: The GraphQL schema is uploaded to AppSync, defining the available types, fields, and operations.
+This schema acts as the contract between the client and the server, specifying the data structure and available operations.

+- **Resolvers**: Resolvers fetch and transform the data from the specified data sources based on the GraphQL queries.
+Each field in the GraphQL schema typically has a corresponding resolver that determines how the data is retrieved and returned.

-- **Real-time data retrieval:** AppSync supports real-time data retrieval using WebSocket or MQTT protocols.
-This allows clients to subscribe to data changes and receive updates in real-time, enabling reactive and interactive applications.
+- **Real-time Data**: AppSync supports real-time data retrieval through protocols like WebSocket and MQTT.
+Clients can subscribe to specific data fields and receive real-time updates whenever the subscribed data changes.

-### How it works

-1. **Upload schema:** You start by uploading your GraphQL schema to AppSync.
-The schema defines the types, fields, and operations supported by your API.

-2. **Client sends GraphQL query:** Clients can send GraphQL queries to AppSync, specifying the data they need and the structure of the response.

-3. **Resolving queries:** When a query is received, AppSync resolves it by fetching the data from the configured data sources.
-This can involve making requests to DynamoDB, invoking Lambda functions, or querying other services.

-4. **Sending response:** Once the data is retrieved, AppSync sends the response back to the client in JSON format, containing the requested data.
+- **Response**: When clients send a GraphQL query to AppSync, the query is resolved by AppSync, which communicates with the configured data sources to retrieve the requested data.
+The response is then sent back to the clients in JSON format, containing the requested data.

-AppSync simplifies the process of building and deploying GraphQL APIs, providing real-time capabilities and supporting multiple data sources.
-It enables you to build efficient and flexible APIs that meet the needs of your applications.
+AppSync simplifies the process of building applications that require data from multiple sources, providing real-time capabilities and efficient data retrieval through GraphQL.

 ---
-# Security Token Service (STS)
+# STS (Security Token Service)

-The Security Token Service (STS) is an AWS service that provides temporary credentials for accessing AWS resources.
-These temporary credentials are valid for a specified duration, ranging from 15 minutes up to 1 hour.
+STS (Security Token Service) is an AWS service that allows you to obtain temporary credentials for accessing AWS resources.
+These credentials have a limited duration, typically between 15 minutes and 1 hour.
+STS provides several API operations for obtaining temporary credentials:

-### Key Operations

-- **AssumeRole:** Allows you to assume a specified IAM role and obtain temporary credentials that are associated with that role.
+- `AssumeRole`: Allows you to assume a specified IAM role and obtain temporary credentials for that role.

-- **AssumeRoleWithSAML:** Enables you to assume an IAM role using a SAML-based identity provider (IdP) for authentication.
+- `AssumeRoleWithSAML`: Enables you to assume a role using a SAML identity provider (IdP) and acquire temporary credentials.

-- **AssumeRoleWithWebIdentity:** Allows you to assume an IAM role using a web identity provider, such as Amazon Cognito, for authentication.
+- `AssumeRoleWithWebIdentity`: Allows you to assume a role using a web identity provider (such as Amazon Cognito or OpenID Connect) and get temporary credentials.

-- **GetSessionToken:** Retrieves a set of temporary security credentials (access key, secret access key, and session token) for a user or federated user.
+- `GetSessionToken`: Retrieves temporary credentials for an IAM user or federated user.
+This operation is commonly used for MFA (Multi-Factor Authentication) scenarios.

-- **GetFederationToken:** Generates a set of temporary security credentials for a federated user.
+- `GetFederationToken`: Generates temporary credentials for a federated user.

-- **GetCallerIdentity:** Returns details about the AWS account that owns the calling identity (the user or role whose credentials are used to call the operation).

-- **DecodeAuthorizationMessage:** Decodes an encoded authorization message, which can be useful for troubleshooting authorization issues.

-### Usage
+Additionally, STS provides other operations such as `GetCallerIdentity` for retrieving information about the caller's identity and `DecodeAuthorizationMessage` for decoding authorization error messages.

-STS allows you to assume roles, which involves defining an IAM role and specifying which principals are allowed to assume that role.
-Once the role is defined, you can use the AWS STS API to retrieve temporary credentials and impersonate the IAM role.
+One of the primary use cases of STS is assuming roles.
+To do this, you define an IAM role and specify which principals (users, groups, or other AWS services) can access the role.
+Then, you can use the AWS STS API to retrieve temporary credentials and impersonate the IAM role.
+This allows you to temporarily inherit the permissions and access resources associated with that role.

-### Multi-Factor Authentication (MFA)

-STS also supports Multi-Factor Authentication (MFA) when obtaining temporary credentials.
-By using the `GetSessionToken` operation with the appropriate IAM policy that includes IAM conditions, such as `aws:MultiFactorAuthPresent:true`, you can enforce MFA requirements for accessing AWS resources.
+STS also supports Multi-Factor Authentication (MFA).
+By using the `GetSessionToken` operation with the appropriate IAM policy containing IAM conditions such as `aws:MultiFactorAuthPresent:true`, you can ensure that the user requesting the session token has successfully authenticated using MFA.

-STS provides a secure and flexible way to manage temporary credentials and control access to AWS resources.
-It enables you to implement granular access control policies and enforce additional security measures, such as MFA, to protect your AWS infrastructure.
+STS provides a secure and flexible way to obtain temporary credentials and assume roles, enabling you to manage access to AWS resources with finer granularity and enhanced security.

 ---
 # Directory Services

-AWS Directory Services is a managed service that allows you to create and manage directories in the AWS Cloud.
-It provides several options for integrating with Microsoft Active Directory (AD) and simplifies the management of users, groups, and directory resources.

 ### AWS Managed Microsoft AD

-AWS Managed Microsoft AD allows you to create your own Active Directory in the AWS Cloud.
-It provides a fully managed AD service with features like user and group management, integrated DNS, and support for multi-factor authentication (MFA).
-You can use AWS Managed Microsoft AD to manage your users locally within AWS and leverage AWS services that integrate with Active Directory.
+AWS Managed Microsoft AD is a service provided by AWS that allows you to create and manage your own Active Directory (AD) in the AWS cloud.
+With this service, you can manage users and groups locally, set up multi-factor authentication (MFA), and establish trust connections with on-premises AD environments.

-One of the key features of AWS Managed Microsoft AD is the ability to establish trust connections with on-premises Active Directory environments.
-This enables you to extend your existing on-premises AD to the AWS Cloud and seamlessly integrate your on-premises and AWS resources.

 ### AD Connector

-AD Connector is a directory gateway that allows you to redirect directory requests from AWS services to your on-premises Active Directory.
-It acts as a proxy between AWS services and your on-premises AD.
-AD Connector supports multi-factor authentication (MFA) and provides secure access to your on-premises directory resources.

-With AD Connector, users and groups are managed on the on-premises AD, and AWS services can use the AD Connector to authenticate and authorize access to your on-premises resources.
+AD Connector is a directory gateway provided by AWS.
+It allows you to redirect directory requests to your on-premises AD infrastructure.
+With AD Connector, users and groups are managed on the on-premises AD, enabling a hybrid directory solution.
+It also supports MFA for enhanced security.

 ### Simple AD

-Simple AD is an Active Directory-compatible managed directory service provided by AWS.
-It is a cost-effective option for organizations that need basic AD functionality without the complexity of managing a full-scale Active Directory infrastructure.
+Simple AD is an AD-compatible managed directory service offered by AWS.
+It provides a basic AD functionality and can be used as a standalone directory for user authentication and directory-related operations within the AWS environment.
+However, Simple AD cannot be joined with an on-premises AD.

-Unlike AWS Managed Microsoft AD and AD Connector, Simple AD cannot be joined with an on-premises Active Directory environment.
-It is designed to be a standalone directory service within the AWS Cloud.

-Directory Services simplifies the deployment and management of directory resources in the AWS Cloud, providing flexibility and scalability for your directory needs.
+These Directory Services options offered by AWS provide different capabilities and deployment options for managing user directories and integrating with on-premises AD environments.

+---
+# AWS KMS

+Key management service to manage the encryption keys integrated with IAM and most AWS services.
+KMS key encryption can be used through SDK and CLI.
+Encrypted secrets can be stored at the app or env level.

+### Symmetric (AES-256)

+- Single encryption key for encrypt/descrypt
+- Used by all AWS integrated services
+- Call KMS API to use the key, not available unencrypted

+### Asymmetric (RSA & ECC)

+- Public key for encryption, private key for decryption
+- Can download public key, cannot access private key unencrypted
+- Used for encryption outside AWS when there's no access to KMS API

+KMS keys are scoped per region.
+To copy an EBS KMS encrypted volume:

+1. Create snapshot encrypted with the same key
+2. Take snapshot from this encrypted snapshot
+3. Copy it to the other region with KMS ReEncrypt and a different key
+4. In the other region, restore the copied snapshot into its own EBS volume

+### Key Policies

+- Cannot access keys without KMS policies
+- Default key policy:
+    - Created if one is not provided
+    - Provides complete access to the key to every user in the account
+- Custom key policy:
+    - Defines users, roles, and administrators who can access and administer the key
+    - Used for cross-account key access

+For secrets bigger than 4 KB, use Envelope encryption:

+- Use GenerateDataKey API to encrypt the big file
+- KMS checks IAM permissions and generates a plaintext data key
+- Encrypt the file using the data encryption key (DEK) client-side
+- To decrypt, call Decrypt API to get plaintext data key

+Encryption SDK implements envelope encryption and includes Data Key Caching feature to re-use data keys.

+### Quotas and Throttling

+- Exceeding KMS request quotas results in ThrottlingException
+- Use exponential backoff for retries
+- Request quota increase from API or AWS support
+- Caching helps mitigate quotas

+For S3 encryption, SSE-KMS is an option:

+- Keys handled and managed by KMS
+- Encryption server-side
+- Use "x-amz-server-side-encryption: aws:kms" header
+- S3 calls to KMS for SSE-KMS count against KMS limits
+- S3 bucket key option:
+    - Decreases API calls to KMS from S3 and reduces encryption costs
+    - S3 bucket key encrypts objects inside S3 (envelope encryption)

+To force SSL on S3, use policy with DENY on "aws:SecureTransport=false" To force SSE-KMS encryption, deny other encryption headers and deny unencrypted objects.

+### SSM Parameter Store

+- Serverless store of config and secrets
+- Can encrypt/decrypt stored files with KMS
+- KMS encryption is optional

+### Secrets Manager

+- Specialized in secrets storing
+- Integrates with RDS, provides secrets rotation (configurable number of days)
+- KMS encryption is mandatory

+### CloudWatch Logs

+- Encrypt logs with KMS keys by enabling encryption with a CMK on the log group
+- Use CloudWatch Logs API commands "associate-kms-key" and "create-log-group"